The View from the Pass

 "Something I tell my team is they should be prepared to hear no a lot, because I tell myself no a lot.
 We have to be prepared to fail.
 The moment after you fail is a very defining moment."

 The monthly letter proved subject expertise, spoke the precise and technical language of Matfer’s primary clientele, and served to reanimate a dormant email list.
 In its first twelve issues, open rates increased from 13% to 30%.
-Currently, the newsletter hits about 8,00 inboxes with an average 36% read rate.
-Click into the quotes to read the full newsletters.
+Currently, the newsletter hits 8,00 inboxes with an average 36% read rate, roughly double the industry standard for B2B food and beverage.

 “France won the official “feed the kids” plate, but Japan took best plate according to the actual kids.”